fgasparro/EdgeDS-Docs/docs/Edge_Docker_Inst.rst

 =============================================

 The Edge Data Server Docker image is stored in the Azure Container Registry.
-Pulling the Edge Data Server Docker image is relatively straightforward; however, the Azure CLI tools are required in order to log in.
-Instructions for downloading the Azure CLI tools are available `here <https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest>`_
+Pulling the Edge Data Server Docker image is relatively straightforward.

-Generally, end users will not install the Azure CLI tools on their Internet of things (IOT) devices.
-An easy way to install a minimal-footprint Docker image on an IOT device is to download the image to an intermediate PC, export the image from the PC, copy the export to the device, and import the image to Docker on the device.
+An easy way
+to install a minimal-footprint Docker image on an IOT device is to download the image to an intermediate PC, export the image from the PC, copy the export to the device, and import the image to Docker on the device.
 The intermediate PC can pull either the x64 or the ARM image; the architecture of the image is not required to match the